Toukley

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Toukley has 41 active public transport stops, all of which are bus stops.
-These stops are served by 28 different routes that together facilitate 708 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents located an average of 164 meters from the nearest stop.
+These stops are served by 28 different routes that together facilitate 740 weekly passenger trips.
+The accessibility of these transport services is rated as excellent, with residents typically living just 164 meters from the nearest stop.
+As a predominantly residential area, most people commute outwards, primarily by car (91%).
+On average, there is one vehicle per dwelling, which is below the regional average.
+According to the 2021 Census, 22.7% of residents work from home, potentially due to COVID-19 conditions.

 Frequently Asked Questions - Transport